liborty/liborty/README.md

-- 👋 Hi, I’m an 'old timer' programmer, currently living in 🇦🇺
+- 👋 Hi, I’m an 'old timer' programmer, living in 🇦🇺
 - 👀 I’m interested in Maths, Data Analysis, Encryption, Trading Apps, E-democracy, ...
 - :book: Here is my book: 🔖 [Bash for Fun](https://leanpub.com/bashforfun) :bookmark: - if you wish to support me, just buy the book online and enjoy, thank you!
 - ⌛ Some of my interests are reflected in the repositories here, written variously in: Rust, Bash, Javascript, and C.